 Librería: ThriftBooks-Phoenix, Phoenix, AZ, Estados Unidos de America

 Hardcover.
-Condición: Good.
+Condición: Very Good.
 No Jacket.
-Former library book; Missing dust jacket; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 1.7.
-Nº de ref. del artículo: G0393248895I3N11
+Missing dust jacket; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less 1.7.
+Nº de ref. del artículo: G0393248895I4N01

 Cantidad disponible: 1 disponibles